 Protein is an essential macronutrient for everyone, but it’s particularly beneficial for those who are healing from surgery.
 Think of it as the fuel your body needs for the healing process.

 Protein will aid in the reduction of swelling (common after liposuction).
+Protein is also crucial for the incision sites.
 It will also help your incision sites heal and will regenerate damaged skin and muscle tissue.